-The monastery is located 80 miles northwest of Portland, Oregon on twenty acres overlooking the Columbia River flood plain.
-The building is a renovated elementary school with dormitories, meditation hall, and dining hall, with open garden courtyards within the building.
-The property has an organic vegetable garden, greenhouses, and an orchard of fruit trees.
+The monastery is located 80 miles northwest of Portland, Oregon on twenty forested acres overlooking the Columbia River flood plain.
+The monastery includes a spacious meditation hall, guest and resident dormitories, dining hall, and a large organic vegetable garden.

-Behind the monastery is a large meadow and forested hiking trails.
-Within the forest is Great Vow's famous Jizo Garden, a memorial garden for people who have died.
-Some of the statues of Jizo Bodhisattva are made at the monastery and some from as far away as Japan.
-Across the meadow is the newly dedicated Shrine of Vows, a place where people leave tokens of their deep aspirations.
+Within the forest is Great Vow's famous Jizo Garden, a memorial garden for people who have died and the newly dedicated Shrine of Vows, a place where people leave tokens of their deep aspirations.

 Zen Buddhist monastic life is based upon simplicity, silence, self-investigation, and wholehearted effort.
 This is embodied by our schedule of silent meditation (zazen), chanting, and work practice.
 Beginning and ending each day with zazen helps put all our activity into perspective and offers an opportunity to cultivate a calm mind and open the heart so we can look into our essential nature.